 – With Tuffy and Fluffy in Bloem in an empty school hostel (Jim Fouche Skool?); No bedding, huddled under our school blazers. ca 1970.
 Apparently Daan Smuts had forgotten to arrange accommodation.
 But who cared!
 He had NOT forgotten to arrange a coupla beers for us first – which made us late for whatever accommodation may have been arranged by other, more boring, teachers.
 That’s how I remember it anyway!

 – On the Berg River Canoe Marathon in the Cape.
 July, mid-winter in a winter rainfall area!
 Rain sweeping in horizontally on the freezing cold gale-force wind.
 The night before the race we were given a shed to sleep in and reminded to bring mattresses.
 I managed to burst my new blow-up mattress and so had a freezing night on cold concrete.
 That second day, the shortest of four, was the longest day of my life; and the coldest I have ever been.
+EVER!
 The first fatality ever in a canoe race in SA happened that day.
 Novice Berg paddler Gerrie Rossouw died.
 The third and fourth days warmed up, thank goodness; ca 1983

 With Aitch in the kombi in the Kalahari Gemsbok Park.
 Like sleeping in a refrigerator.
 The lions knew to wait till the sun was up before getting it on; ca 1996